pantheon-systems/circleci-orb/README.md

         # jobs must be run.
         requires:
           - npmbuild_and_persist
+        # Because the checkout command is called from pre-steps, it should
+        # not be run inside the orb-defined steps.
         checkout: false
+        # Commands to run before the orb-defined steps.
         pre-steps:
+          # Perform a git checkout of the code from GitHub/Bitbucket so that
+          # custom commands (the rm below) can alter the code before it is
+          # pushed to Pantheon.
           - checkout
           # Attach this dist directory created in npmbuild_and_persist
           # which contains the compiled css.